jvanbruegge/binder_datatypes/README.md

 formalization is organized into the following "sessions":

-Isabelle_Prelim            -- administrative session bundling standard Isabelle libraries we use Prelim                     -- miscellaneous extensions to standard libraries, and bindings-
-                              specific infrastructure (e.g., countable and uncountable types we use for variables)
+Isabelle_Prelim            -- administrative session bundling standard Isabelle libraries we use Prelim                     -- miscellaneous extensions to standard libraries, and bindings-specific infrastructure (e.g., countable and uncountable types we use for variables)
-Binders                    -- main metatheory including the formalization our Thms 10 and 20
+Binders                    -- main metatheory including the formalization our Thms 10 (called strong_induct in the formalization) and 20 (BE_iinduct)
-                              in Generic_Barendregt_Enhanced_Rule_Induction (Sect 4, 7.3, 7.5 and
+                              in Generic_Barendregt_Enhanced_Rule_Induction (Sect 4, 7.3, 7.5 and App.
+F.2),
-							  App.
-F.2), the proof that our results generalize existing results from the literature in Urban_Berghofer_Norrish_Rule_Induction (App.
+			      the proof that our results generalize existing results from the literature in Urban_Berghofer_Norrish_Rule_Induction (App.
 B), and the binding-aware datatype automation in MRBNF_Composition and MRBNF_Recursor and the various ML files, App.
+F.1)
-F.1) Operations                 -- detailed proof examples for automation of the metatheory Untyped_Lambda_Calculus    -- formalization of the untyped lambda calculus including beta reduction and parallel beta reduction (Sect 2) Process_Calculus           -- formalization of the pi calculus transition relation and the associated strong rule induction principle (Sect 7.1 and App.
+Operations                 -- detailed proof examples for automation of the metatheory Untyped_Lambda_Calculus    -- formalization of the untyped lambda calculus including beta reduction
+                              and parallel beta reduction (Sect 2) Process_Calculus           -- formalization of the pi calculus transition relation and the associated strong rule induction principle (Sect 7.1 and App.
 C.3) System_Fsub                -- formalization of System F with subtyping, the associated strong rule induction principles, and the POPLmark challenge 1A, (Sect 7.2 and App.
-E)
-Infinitary_Lambda_Calculus -- formalization of Mazza's isomorphism between the untyped lambda
+E) Infinitary_Lambda_Calculus -- formalization of Mazza's isomorphism between the untyped lambda
                               calculus and the affine uniform infinitary lambda calculus in Iso_LC_ILC (Sect 7.4 and App.
-D)
-System_Fc                  -- formalization of the historic evolution of System Fc
+D) System_Fc                  -- formalization of the historic evolution of System Fc

 The session structure resembles the directory structure: theories from session <SESSION> are placed